-You are going to discover everything you have to know about the funny idiom “Tu me casses les pieds”.
+You are going to discover everything you ever wanted to know about the basic idiom “Tu me casses les pieds”.

-This include a full definition of what it is and how to use it in everyday life with an audio example.
-And because learning a new language is a big deal, we also sprinkled useful things like slow pronunciation audio, dialogue example, synonyms and more!
+To be clear, it includes a complete guide of what it is and how you can use it in everyday life with an audio example.
+And also the cool informations we added like slow pronunciation audio, dialogue example, literal meaning and more!

 Sometimes you might get so annoyed by someone that you feel like a physical pain in your body.
 Like if someone was crushing a part of you… your feet, for example!
 Isn’t it annoying (and painful) to have someone crushing your feet?